img { max-width: 100%; height: auto; }

 Amimar International: Where Strategic Vision Meets Financial Excellence.
 Your trusted partner for sophisticated project finance advisory services in an evolving global marketplace.
 Contact us today to get started.

-**This analysis is based on comprehensive research of market data, banking reports, and regulatory publications current as of September 2025.
+**This analysis is based on comprehensive research of market data, banking reports, and regulatory publications current as of September 2025, and most recently updated in December 2025.
 Market conditions are subject to change.

 ----------------------------------------------------------------------------------